 Risk for other cancers

-Some research has suggested that ATM mutations may also increase the risk for the following cancers:
+Some research has suggested that mutations may also increase the risk for the following cancers:

 - other cancers

-However, the research is not conclusive.
-More research is needed to better define the lifetime risks for other cancers in people with an ATM mutation.
-For this reason, genetics experts often look at a family’s history of cancer to help people with ATM mutations understand their risk for additional cancers.
+Research on the cancer risks in people with mutations is ongoing but not yet conclusive.
+More research is needed to better define the lifetime risks for other cancers in people with an mutation.
+For this reason, genetics experts often look at a family’s history of cancer to help people with mutations understand their risk for additional cancers.

-- NCT02665195: Prospective Registry Of MultiPlex Testing (PROMPT).
+NCT02665195: Registry Of MultiPlex Testing (PROMPT).
 PROMPT is an online research registry.
 The goal of PROMPT is to help researchers to better understand the risks that are linked to mutations in less well-studied genes.
-People with ATM mutations can enroll in PROMPT to help researchers learn more about cancer risks.
+People with inherited mutations can enroll in PROMPT to help researchers learn more about cancer risks.